 Didi Stewart

-The initial version of Girls Night Out (named after a song on the Amplifiers album) was Stewart, Martin, Burkly, Alizon Lissance, Cercie Miller, Patty Larkin, and Myanna, dressed up in paisley mini-dresses and fishnet stockings, and wearing white lipstick.
-The 1983 show, at the Inn Square Men’s Bar in Cambridge, was a smash.
-The Boston Phoenix called them the best new band in Boston.
-After a second successful gig at the Tam, they decided to be a band, though Larkin left for a solo career, and was replaced by Wendy Sobel.
+Named after a song on The Amplifiers’ album, the lineup was Stewart, Martin, Burkly, Alizon Lissance, Cercie Miller, Patty Larkin and Myanna, dressed up in paisley mini-dresses and fishnet stockings and wearing white lipstick.
+Their first show (in 1983 at Inn-Square Men’s Bar in Cambridge) was a smash, with The Boston Phoenix calling them “the best new band in Boston.”
+After a second successful gig at The Tam in Brookline, they decided to be a regular band (though Larkin left to pursue a solo career, replaced by Wendy Sobel).

 (by Ed Symkus)